johnkommas/Wallpaper/README.md

 ### **Sample .env File Structure**

-Below is how your `.env` file should look (use descriptive placeholders instead of sensitive information):
+Below is how your `.env` file should look (here i use descriptive placeholders instead of sensitive information):

 ```dotenv
 SQL_SERVER=<sql_server_ip_or_hostname>